-This appendix contains the main results of this paper: a complete list of the mod-2 cohomology rings for space groups No. 1--230 (except for \hyperref[subsub:sg226]{No. 226} whose high-degree ($n\geq 7)$ relations are incomplete); and for each space group $G$, its IWPs, their associated cohomology element in $H^3(G, \Z_2)$, and their associated topological invariants.
+This appendix contains the main results of this paper: a complete list of the mod-2 cohomology rings for space groups No. 1--230; and for each space group $G$, its IWPs, their associated cohomology element in $H^3(G, \Z_2)$, and their associated topological invariants.

-For completeness, we also give the group generators as coordinate transformations, where the coordinate setup agrees with the ``Standard/Default Setting" on Bilbao Crystallographic Server \cite{bilbao} or International Tables for Crystallography (ITC) \cite{aroyo2013international}.
+For completeness, we also give the group generators as coordinate transformations, where the coordinate setup agrees with the ``Standard/Default Setting" on Bilbao Crystallographic Server \cite{Bilbao} or International Tables for Crystallography (ITC) \cite{aroyo2013international}.